By Molly Papows

 My first winter here there was a morning so cold the air itself appeared crystalized; suspended ice particles reflected the light in such a way that every silhouette seemed haloed in prismatic color.
 Distances took on new tactility and dimension, and whole landscapes shimmered as I moved.
 I wanted a word for what I was seeing and turned to my bookshelf.
 In the first chapter of Landmarks, Robert Macfarlane describes the poetry and possibilities inherent in the Scottish term blinter or “cold dazzle,” a surprisingly solid word for such an ephemeral effect.
 Every time the temperature dips below zero, I set myself up for disappointment with my complete confidence that the elements will have conspired overnight to create another glimmering, otherworldly haze.

-There are also days when the slow, unending cadence of a New England winter is almost unbearable.
+I can't pretend there aren't days when the slow cadence of a New England winter is almost unbearable.
 But then that steeply angled light throws the land’s hidden movements into relief again: the stories told by tracks in the snow, the orderly and mysterious pattern of frost on the bedroom window, the dark passage of a red-tailed hawk after a heavy snowfall, the repoussé plates of ice forming and reforming over moving bodies of water, like armor.
 These long months hold all the intimacy and reverence and impatience of the darkroom as a familiar landscape begins to develop, the living edges of things newly articulate and beautiful.

 Molly Papows is an art historian based in Lebanon, NH.
 She has an MA in the History of Art and Architecture from Boston University and ten years of experience working in encyclopedic fine art museums.
 She’s also interested in the many ways an artist can tell a story across disciplines — from fiction and nonfiction to poetry, landscape architecture, and music.